KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** TSLPatcher Mod

-**Download Instructions:** Be sure to download the TSLPatcher version.

 **Installation Instructions:** Use the regular install—other install variants have been linked to sequence breaks, but the normal install variant is fully functional.

 ___